What Is LLM Tracing?

 - Span completeness: every LLM span has

-gen_ai.request.model,gen_ai.usage.input_tokens,gen_ai.usage.output_tokens, duration, status, andfi.span.kind. - Causality health: orphan-span rate, missing parent span ids, and traces split across service boundaries.
+gen_ai.request.model,gen_ai.usage.input_tokens,gen_ai.usage.output_tokens, duration, status, andfi.span.kind.
+Missing fields hide failure modes. - Causality health: orphan-span rate, missing parent span ids, and traces split across service boundaries.
+W3C trace context propagation is non-negotiable in 2026.

 - Latency shape: p99 trace duration,